ArborealAudio/arbor/README.md

 batteries included.

 * Cross-platform graphics.
-A simple software renderer, but also native graphics programming, ideally using something like [sokol](https://github.com/floooh/sokol.git) for cross-platform graphics abstraction.
+A simple software renderer, but also native graphics programming, potentially using something like [sokol](https://github.com/floooh/sokol.git), or making a thin wrapper around Direct2D/CoreGraphics for cross-platform graphics abstraction.

 * Simple, declarative UI design.
-Probably using a custom CSS-like syntax (or [Ziggy](https://github.com/kristoff-it/ziggy.git)) to declare, arrange, and style UI widgets at **runtime** or **compile-time**, all compiling to native code--not running in some god-forsaken web browser embedded in a plugin UI 🤮
+Possibly with the option of using a custom CSS-like syntax (or [Ziggy](https://github.com/kristoff-it/ziggy.git)) to declare, arrange, and style UI widgets at **runtime** or **compile-time**, all compiling to native code--not running in some god-forsaken web browser embedded in a plugin UI 🤮

 ## TODO: